 - Code jitter is when, at certain points, a given input voltage converts to one of two values when sampled repeatedly.
 Ideally, when the input voltage is infinitesimally smaller than the transition voltage, the converter yields the lower code (and vice-versa).
 However, even very small amounts of system noise can cause the converter to be indeterminate (between two codes) for a range of input voltages around the transition voltage.
-This range is normally around ±1/2LSB but will increase with noise. - Non-monotonicity is defined as when, except for code jitter, the converter converts to a lower code for a higher input voltage.
-Non-monotonicity is present if the apparent code jitter covers three codes (when the converter's output is indeterminate between three values for a given input voltage) or is greater than 1LSB. - Missing codes are those which are never converted for any input value.
+This range is normally around ±1/2LSB but will increase with noise. - Non-monotonicity is defined as when, except for code jitter, the converter converts to a lower code for a higher input voltage. - Missing codes are those which are never converted for any input value.
 In 8-bit or 10-bit mode, the ADC10 is guaranteed to be monotonic and to have no missing codes.